WyattLamberth/garch/readme.md

 # garch - Git Archaeology

-A command-line tool that transforms git history into an explorable time dimension.
-Instead of viewing code as static text, `garch` lets you navigate through every iteration and understand the evolution of your codebase.
+A command-line tool for exploring git history as an interactive timeline.
+Navigate through every version of your code to understand how it evolved, who wrote what, and why changes were made.

 ## What is Git Archaeology?

 Most files exist only in the present moment - you can't step back through time to see how they evolved.
-But git gives code an extra dimension: a traversable timeline of every change. `garch` makes this timeline accessible and intuitive to explore.
+But git gives code an extra dimension: a traversable timeline of every change. `garch` makes this timeline accessible and intuitive to explore with an interactive terminal interface.

+## Features

+- **🕰️ Interactive Time Navigation**: Step through commits with arrow keys to see how code evolved
+- **🎨 Syntax Highlighting**: Full syntax highlighting powered by the same engine used in VS Code
+- **👥 Author Tracking**: See who wrote each line, with color-coded author identification
+- **📊 Commit Context**: View commit messages, dates, and hashes for full historical context
+- **⚡ Performance Optimized**: Pre-rendered syntax highlighting and efficient terminal rendering
+- **🖱️ Mouse Support**: Scroll with mouse wheel, navigate with keyboard or mouse
+- **🔍 Smart Navigation**: Maintains viewing position when switching between commits

 ## Installation